Security-Onion-Solutions/securityonion-docs/airgap.rst

 Airgap
 ======

 Security Onion is commited to allowing users to run a full install on networks that do not have Internet access.
-Starting in 2.x RC3, users will see an option to specify that the install is airgapped.
-The installer will then make the appropriate modifications to make this work properly.
+Setup will ask if you want to configure the installation for airgap and will then make the appropriate modifications to make this work properly.

 Key Differences
 ---------------